agranlund/raven/hw/raven/a2/README.md

 ## Untested:

 ## Notes and Errata:
-- Part number for ARGB header isn't perfect, might want to use a part with slightly longer pins.
+- Part number for ARGB header isn't perfect, might want to use a variant with slightly longer pins.

 ## Future:
 - Remove all components from Analog Devices as they can be hard to purchase for individuals.